Glidias/constant-train/README.md

 If you SWIPE right but the value of the expression doesn't result in a constant  value, then you will incur some penalty delay as well before you can start swiping again.

-The basic objective is to challenge your friend with the same main deck of platform cards, and see who finishes the race first with the background scene train moving forward to it's end destination.
-Some memory, speed,  guessing work and calculated-risk taking is done to minimise missing stops and also determine when it's deemed "safe" to speed ahead (ie. keep swiping left) if you know the  polynomial expression is bound to be complex and unlikely to be reduced down to a constant.

 Mathmatical operators are:

 - `*` Multiply